mvca07/Challenge-08/README.md

 Vehicle Builder app

   ## Description
   Using TypeScript the user is able to either select an existing vehicle, or build their own.
-They will be asked to to either choose an existing vehicle, or build a new one answering all of the questions to create the way they want.
+They will be asked to either choose an existing vehicle, or build a new one answering all of the questions to build their vehicle the way they want.

   ## Table of Contents
   * [How to Use This Application](#HowtoUseThisApplication)